foundryvtt/dnd5e/wiki/Activities.md

 ![Activity Sheet - Identity Tab](https://raw.githubusercontent.com/foundryvtt/dnd5e/publish-wiki/wiki/images/activities/activity-identity.jpg)

-The first tab that appears is the "Identity" tab which contains details on how the activity is present and how it behaves:
+The first tab that appears is the "Identity" tab which contains details on how the activity is presented and how it behaves:
 - *Name*: Name for the activity, will default to the name of the activity type if none is provided
 - *Icon*: Icon used when the activity appears in the actor and item sheets
 - *Chat Flavor*: Brief additional text used in the usage chat message
 - *Measured Template Prompt*: If the activity defines an area of effect, should the player be prompted to place the template by default?
 If unchecked, then the player can still place the template using a button on the chat card

+There are also several options that control when the activity is visible and usable:
+- *Require Attunement*: Activity won't be usable on an item that supports attunement and isn't attuned.
+- *Require Magic*: Activity won't be usable if magic isn't available, including in an anti-magic field or on an item that requires attunement and isn't attuned.
+- *Require Identification*: Activity won't be usable or visible if item isn't identified.
+- *Level Limit*: Range of levels at which the activity is visible.
+- *Class Identifier*: Identifier of a specific class that will drive the level restriction.
+If provided, then a matching class's level will be used for the limit, otherwise it will use the overall character level.
+This won't be visible on spells which are always limited based on the spell level.

 ### Activation